Live It Up (Jennifer Lopez song)

 "Live It Up" is a song recorded by American singer Jennifer Lopez.
-It was written by RedOne, Alex Papaconstantinou, Björn Djupström, Viktor Svensson, Armando "Pitbull" Perez, Achraf Janussi and Bilal "The Chef" Hajji.
+It was written by RedOne, Alex Papaconstantinou, Björn Djupström, Viktor Svensson, Armando "Pitbull" Perez (who is also the featured artist), Achraf Janussi and Bilal "The Chef" Hajji.
 It was produced by RedOne and Alex P, with co-production from Viktor Svensson and audio production by Kuk Harrell.
-The song features guest vocals from Pitbull; the song marks the fourth collaboration between the duo, following "Fresh Out the Oven" (2009), "On the Floor" (2011) and "Dance Again" (2012), the latter two of which achieved commercial success.
+The song marks the fourth collaboration between two artists following "Fresh Out the Oven" (2009), "On the Floor" (2011) and "Dance Again" (2012), the latter two of which achieved commercial success.
 "Live It Up" is a dance-pop and Europop song that features Lopez singing inspirational lyrics about living it up.
 It received generally positive reviews from music critics, with several critics predicting that it would be the summer hit of 2013.

 "Live It Up" experienced moderate commercial success worldwide, entering the top-twenty in twelve countries including the United Kingdom, Canada and Australia; however, in the United States the song only managed to reach number 60, thus failing to achieve the same commercial success as Lopez's previous collaborations with Pitbull.
 Lopez performed the song live for the first time on the season 12 finale of American Idol on May 16, 2013.
 The following day, the song's music video was released; set in France, the video is divided into two halves including a chaotic fashion show in Paris, which contrasts the care-free environment of the beach in Saint-Tropez.
 The music video was nominated for Best Choreography at the 2013 MTV Video Music Awards.